Travel guide

 Conventional roaming was useful when there were no alternatives, but in 2026, continuing to pay those rates is simply unnecessary.
 Whether you travel to Europe, Mexico, or any other destination in the world, there is an eSIM plan designed for your trip.

-If you still have questions about which plan to choose or how the installation works, our team is available to help you.
+If you still have doubts about which plan to choose or how the installation works, our team is available to help you.
 And if you already know what you need, don't waste any more time:

 Marc González Sáez